loriot/AzureSolutionTemplate/README.md

-# AzureSolutionTemplate
 # Solution overview
 This solution creates a simply deployable reference architecture in Azure that allows the user to ingest process store and analyze large quantity of sensor data coming in from the Loriot gateway.
 This repository offers to Loriot customer an almost ready to use solution that allows them to quickly visualize Lora connected device data.
 This could be a starting point to a more complex productive solution. (link get started)

 Loriot provides LoRaWAN software products and software services.
 With the new tool, customers can now provision the IOT infrastructure out of the Loriot Management Portal into the end customers Azure subscription with almost no configuration.

-The proposed solution allows the end user to provision new IOT devices very quickly into their Azure subscription and synchronize the device provisioning into the Loriot account.
+The proposed solution allows the end user to provision new IoT devices very quickly into their Azure subscription and synchronize the device provisioning into the Loriot account.
 Thanks to the Loriot-Azure IoT Hub connector data can be easily collected by the IoT Hub and then decoded through a custom decoding Function.
 Through the optional Time Series component users can quickly analyze and display sensor data.
 The solution also implement an example how to store all sensor data to Cosmos DB and the example temperature data to SQL Database.
 The template alos offer a PowerBI Dashboard with some preconfigured charts including realtime temperature data.
 Furthermore the PowerBI report is able to detect and display inactive or broken devices.

 ![Architecture Diagram Loriot](images/Loriot_Architecture.jpg)